sofielloyd/VisualAnalytics_2022/README.md

 - The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code.
 The input data that I have used for the given code is described in the ```README.md```.

-- The ```output``` folders contains my results and it is this folder that you should save you own results when replicating the code.
+- The ```output``` folders contains my results and it is this folder that you should save your own results when replicating the code.

 - The ```src``` folders contains the code written in ```.py``` scripts.

 - The ```utils``` folders contains a collection of small Python functions which make common patterns shorter and easier.
+These scripts are written by @rdkm89

 ## Repo Structure